Bennylave/ydnatl/README.md

 - ✓ Easy to read and write
 - ✓ Supports all HTML5 elements
 - ✓ Lightweight
-- ✓ Extremely fast
+- ✓ Extremely fast (rendering offloaded to C)
 - ✓ Fully customisable
 - ✓ Compose HTML efficiently

 ## Requirements

-Python `3.8` or higher is recommended
+Python `3.8` or higher is recommended.

 ## Installation